-The Offering

-Common shares offered by us Common shares having an aggregate offering price of up to \$50,000,000.

-Use of proceeds We intend to use the net proceeds from this offering for general corporate purposes, which may include solar power project development expenses and working capital.
-See "Use of Proceeds" on page S-35.

-Nasdaq Global Market symbol CSIQ

-Risk factors An investment in our common shares involves risk.
-See "Risk Factors" beginning on page S-5 of this prospectus supplement and page 7 of the accompanying prospectus, as well as the other information included in or incorporated by reference in this prospectus supplement and the accompanying prospectus, for a discussion of risks you should consider carefully before making an investment decision.
+The Offering The Oner hig Common shares offered by us Common shares having an aggregate offering price of up to \$100,000,000.
+Use of proceeds We intend to use the net proceeds from this offering for general corporate purposes, which may include solar power project development and working capital.
+See "Use of Proceeds" on page S-37.
+Nasdaq Global Market symbol CSIQ Risk factors An investment in our common shares involves risk.
+See "Risk Factors" beginning on page S-6 of this prospectus supplement and page 6 of the accompanying prospectus, as well as the other information included in or incorporated by reference in this prospectus supplement and the accompanying prospectus, for a discussion of risks you should consider carefully before making an investment decision.